-Designer: Gopalkrishna Pai Kane, India
+1.Gopalkrishna Pai Kane, sELLA, India

-Designers: Mauricio Valdes in Sergio Sotelo, Mexico
+3.Mauricio Valdes in Sergio Sotelo, THE ARROW CHAIR, Mexico

-About the chair: when designing a wooden chair there always exists a true challenge in the structural part of the task and this year design was no exception.
-This is a chair in the form of an arrow and is combined in the way that it connects its central point with the former legs and the hand rest.
-It is possible to make it with the help of CNC technology an is made of “ ¾ thickness with a profile of a T letter form”.
-That is sharpened with a trapesoidal cut.
-Its structure is light and fulfills all ergonomic demands like curved angles on the sitting surface and backrest.
-It is very comfortable and simple to produce.
-There are no limits what two minds can make up .........
+When creating and designing a wooden chair, there is always a real challenge in the structural part of the task, and this design is no exception.
+It is an arrow-shaped chair and is assembled by connecting its center with the front legs and armrest.
+It can be made using CNC technology and is made of 3/4" thick wood with a T-shaped profile that is sharpened with a trapezoidal cut.
+Its structure is light and meets all ergonomic requirements, such as rounded corners on the seat and backrest.
+It is very convenient and easy to manufacture.
+"There is no limit to what two minds can create..."